cmflannery/openrocketengine/README.md

 # Welcome to openrocketengine

 [openrocketengine](https://github.com/cmflannery/openrocketengine) is an open source project designed to help with the design and development of liquid rocket engines
-The equations used in this program were taken from [_Design of Liquid Propellant Rocket Engines_](https://ntrs.nasa.gov/archive/nasa/casi.ntrs.nasa.gov/19710019929.pdf) by Huzel and Huang
+The equations used in this program were taken from [_Design of Liquid Propellant Rocket Engines_](https://ntrs.nasa.gov/archive/nasa/casi.ntrs.nasa.gov/19710019929.pdf) by Huzel and Huang.

 ## Contributing
 Community support is welcome.
 Pull requests are encouraged for meaningful changes.